meetvaghasiya23/Excel-Vrinda-Store-Dashboard/README.md

 Hence, most of the orders are Delivered.
 - The top 5 states contributing to the sales are: Maharashtra, Karnataka, Uttar Pradesh, Telangana and Tamil Nadu
-- Adult Women has the highest number of orders
+- Adult Women have the highest number of orders
 - Amazon is the most dominant channel

 #### To improve their sales, Vrinda Store can:
-  - Target female consumers in the 30-to 49-year-old age range living in Maharashtra, Karnataka and Uttar Pradesh by showing ads/offers/coupons available on Amazon, Flipkart and Myntra.
+  - Target female consumers in the 30-to 49-year-old age range living in Maharashtra, Karnataka, and Uttar Pradesh by showing ads/offers/coupons available on Amazon, Flipkart, and Myntra.